 DISADVANTAGES OF PREVENTIVE MAINTENANCE

-In conclusion, we can say that preventive maintenance is vital to have good productivity in companies; and as the saying goes, it is better to prevent issues than to deal with the consequences of neglect.
+In conclusion, preventive maintenance is crucial for maintaining productivity in companies, and it is better to prevent issues than to deal with the consequences of neglect.

 Proper planning, scheduling, and management of maintenance activities can help avoid these disadvantages and ensure smooth operation of industrial equipment.